sleepyhead-227/dimas-portofolio2024/README.txt

-Read Only by HTML5 UP
+Read Only by Sleepyhead
-html5up.net | @ajlkn
+sleepyhead-227.github.io | @dimas-taufiqurrahman
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
+Just a super simple single-page responsive web built for portfolios (although it'd definitely work for other stuff too).
 Includes a contact form, pre-styled elements, and Sass sources.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-AJ
-aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).
+I will update this page periodicaly, especialy if there anything update about my profile.
+Love to improve this page with various feature in the future.

+PS: Please contact me, if you interest to using this as template or wanna build your own profile web.

 Credits: